mubashir1osmani/m4/README.md

 ## implementation

-this will prob be a terminal app, workflow goes like this: run app -> give it a prompt -> generates verilog code -> simulate using modelsim trained on existing llms for now: Llama, Falcon, and openAI obv additional resources for model to train on: [Verilog/VHDL](https://github.com/klyone/opencores-ip)
+workflow: run app -> give it a prompt -> generates verilog code -> simulate using modelsim trained on existing llms for now: Llama, Falcon, and openAI obv additional resources for model to train on: [Verilog/VHDL](https://github.com/klyone/opencores-ip)